On the Trace Operator for Functions of Bounded $\mathbb{A}$-Variation: Introduction

-Recently, there has been major interest in the generalisation of concepts known from the $\bv$-- and $\bd$--cases to a broader class of differential operators, cp.~\cite{Van13,DePRin16} for example.
-Henceforth, let $\A$ be a constant--coefficient, linear, homogeneous differential operator from $\RN$ to $\RK$, i.e., there exist fixed linear maps $\A_\alpha\colon \RN\to \RK$ with
+As one of the fundamental achievements of 20th century harmonic analysis, \textsc{Calder\'{o}n \& Zygmund} \cite{MR18:894a} and \textsc{Mihlin} \cite{Mih56} established that in a wealth of inequalities, the \emph{full gradient} can be replaced by weaker quantities only involving certain combinations of derivatives.
+Precisely, let $\A$ be a constant--coefficient, linear, homogeneous differential operator from $\RN$ to $\RK$, i.e., there exist fixed linear maps $\A_\alpha\colon \RN\to \RK$ with